grimmlab/transcriptional-translational-coupling/README.md

 # How to run the pipeline

-The full pipeline can be run by executing a single bash script:
+The full pipeline can be run by executing a single bash script (running the full pipeline can **take several hours**):

 ```
 sh run.sh